 This generator can be programmed in a way similar to using a remote control to adjust the television.
 The area or intensity of electrical stimulation can be changed, and the system can be turned on and off or adjusted as necessary to provide optimal pain relief.
 Although programming is initially done at the physician’s office, patients can learn how to control the stimulation on their own and adjust it to their pain levels.

 Who should have Spinal Cord Stimulation?

 The first step in the process is to get a comprehensive evaluation by a pain or spine physician.
-They will determine if you may be a good candidate for spinal cord stimulation treatment for chronic pain.
+They will determine if you may be a good candidate for spinal pain treatment, spinal cord stimulation, for chronic pain.
 While spinal cord stimulation can be used to treat chronic pain from multiple sources, it does not eliminate the source of pain or treat the underlying cause.
 Rather, it interferes with the transmission of pain signals to the brain, so the brain does not recognize the pain.
 If your pain is caused by a correctable condition, then this must be addressed first.
 It is important to note that the degree of relief experienced from spinal cord stimulation varies from person to person.
 As pain changes or improves, stimulation can be adjusted as needed.